bnb/ideas/README.md

 ### anchorify
 Add an anchor link to any element on a website, via anchorify as a proxy, to link directly to that specific element.

+### WebTunnel
+Blog/website plugin that has the host list depenedencies of a post/page/section on their site, and returns a status of the content of the list - Still works, old version is used, message on where to read more about the dependncy, etc.

 ## Tent